agaarwalsarthak123/Capstone-Project/README.md

-# Capstone Project - Free Travel
+# Capstone Project - Donating Books

 ## Table of Contents
 Overview
-Product Spec
+This app is going to match people's choice with the books Product Spec
 Wireframes
 Schema